 - You can complete a project in the workplace, helping to develop your understanding of how workplaces function and how your academic studies help you face practical challenges.
 In addition, your degree will equip you with research skills that will prepare you for possible higher degree study or postgraduate training in the future

-To address the challenges many students face combining university study with work or family commitments, Newman has developed a range of flexible learning undergraduate degrees which take as little as one and a half extra years to complete compared to our full-time undergraduate degrees.
+To address the challenges many students face combining university study with work or family commitments, Newman has developed a range of part-time undergraduate degrees which take as little as one and a half extra years to complete compared to our full-time undergraduate degrees.

-As a flexible learning student you could make significant savings compared to the total cost of a full-time degree.
+As a part-time student you could make significant savings compared to the total cost of a full-time degree.
 You will study alongside full-time students and have access to the same support, resources and extra-curricular activities (such as sports teams and societies).

-As a flexible learning student you are able to access tuition fee loans for the full cost of your degree, but cannot access maintenance loans.
-Tuition fees for flexible learning courses cost significantly less than a full-time degree and you should be able to minimise the loans required to study by working more hours than full-time students to contribute to your living costs.
+As a part-time student you are able to access tuition fee loans for the full cost of your degree, but cannot access maintenance loans.
+Tuition fees for part-time courses cost significantly less than a full-time degree and you should be able to minimise the loans required to study by working more hours than full-time students to contribute to your living costs.